detierno/cloniter/README.md

 interacts with the system.

 ### Object orientated messages with no long chains
 No `ActiveRecord` chains scattered in models/controllers.
+See [OO_MESSAGES] for a detailed example.

 ### Components
 Make rails view layer more sane (In probation yet)